Clementine (The Walking Dead)

-Clementine is a fictional character in The Walking Dead episodic graphic adventure video game series, a spin-off of the Robert Kirkman comic of the same name and developed by Telltale Games.
-An original character developed by Telltale for the video game series, she is the series' main protagonist and one of the playable characters.
-She is voiced by Melissa Hutchison and was written by several people, including Gary Whitta.
+Clementine is a character in The Walking Dead video game series, a spin-off of Robert Kirkman's comic series of the same name, and was created by Telltale Games.
+An original character developed for the games, she serves as the series' main protagonist and one of its playable characters.
+She is voiced by Melissa Hutchison and was written by several writers, including Gary Whitta.

-Clementine is introduced in the first season as a young girl, left in the care of her babysitter Sandra while her parents are out of town, at the start of the zombie apocalypse.
-She is found and cared for by Lee Everett, another survivor, who tries to help her find her parents, and becomes a father-figure to her, teaching her how to survive.
-Lee is eventually bitten, and after a tearful goodbye, Clementine travels with other groups.
-Over several years, she becomes a guardian to Alvin Jr. (AJ for short), a child whose parents died in the apocalypse, and comes to raise him as Lee did with her.
+Clementine is introduced in the first season as an 8-year-old girl left in the care of her babysitter, Sandra, while her parents are out of town at the start of the zombie apocalypse.
+She is found and cared for by Lee Everett, another survivor, who helps her search for her parents and becomes a father figure to her while teaching her how to survive.
+Lee is eventually bitten, and after a tearful goodbye, Clementine continues travelling with other groups.
+Over several years, she becomes the guardian of Alvin Jr. (AJ), a child whose parents died during the apocalypse, and raises him in the same way Lee raised her.

-Clementine was considered an emotional centerpiece of The Walking Dead game, and several journalists expressed caring for her fate in a way that few other games have been able to capture.
-Following Telltale's sudden closure in the midst of releasing The Walking Dead: The Final Season, Kirkman acquired the game's assets and brought some of the Telltale staff on to finish the season within his company Skybound Entertainment, as he felt it was necessary to give closure to Clementine's story.
-The character subsequently appeared in the 2021 series Skybound X and later in the comic book of the same name, Clementine by Tillie Walden, in 2022.
+Clementine was considered the emotional centerpiece of The Walking Dead game series, with several journalists expressing investment in her fate in a way that few other video game characters had achieved.
+Following Telltale’s sudden closure during the release of The Walking Dead: The Final Season, Kirkman acquired the game's assets and brought several Telltale staff members into his company, Skybound Entertainment, to complete the season, stating that he felt it was necessary to provide closure to Clementine’s story.
+The character later appeared in the 2021 series Skybound X and subsequently starred in the comic book series Clementine by Tillie Walden in 2022.